 The manner in which NCFRA manages its response to various risks is part of a continuum of risk management that takes into account the National Security Strategy, the National Risk Register and the NCFRA risk registers.
-Risks are regularly considered at the Joint Independent Audit Committee (JIAC) and the last update was considered in March 2020 and is scheduled for regular review.
+Risks are regularly considered at the Joint Independent Audit Committee (JIAC) and the last update was considered in March 2020.